hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

   turtle.setheading(0)
   turtle.end_fill()
 ```

-Once again add the def to define the function and pass in the x and y coordinates as parameters.
-Then add the begin and end fill statements the same as before, go to the offset, and set the direction of the turtle to face right.
+This look similar to the `circle()` function, except the `goto` statement is optimized for a square, and then we set the direction of the turtle to face right.

+Next, just before the `end_fill()` statement but after everything else, add:

 ```python
 def square(x, y):